Does THCA get you high?

 Shop our store.

 Jump over to our homepage and check out our selection of legal THC, CBD and other cannabis products.

 What is THCA?

 THCA is one of many cannabinoids found in the cannabis plant, along with CBD, CBG, and others.
-These compounds interact with the body's endocannabinoid system, which plays a role in a wide range of physiological processes, including pain perception, mood, memory, and appetite.
+These compounds interact with the body's endocannabinoid system, which plays a role in a wide range of physiological processes, including perception, mood, memory, and appetite.

 Does THCA get you high?

 Unlike THC, THCA is not psychoactive in its raw form.
 This means that consuming raw cannabis flowers or extracts containing high levels of THCA will not produce the typical high associated with marijuana use.
 However, when THCA is heated, it decarboxylates, or is converted to THC, through a process called decarboxylation.
 This process activates the psychoactive properties of THC, which is why smoking or vaporizing marijuana produces the high that is sought after by many users.

 Yes.
 Since it is still below 0.3% Delta 9 THC by weight, it is currently legal under the hemp farm bill at the federal level.
 So it is currently available at hemp retailers such as The Green Nursery to find legal thca for sale.
 See our THCA Flower Article for more.

 Despite its lack of psychoactive effects in raw form, THCA may have therapeutic properties of its own.
 Some studies have suggested that THCA has many properties and may be useful in the treatment of discomforts.
 In addition, THCA has been shown to have neuroprotective effects and may be useful in the treatment of certain neurological disorders.